xapian/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

 I have cources of maths, algorithms, and programming languages(Ocaml, C++, Python).
-Also my first cource work from my mentor is to write SQL parser in C++ for his development team, but I am at the very beginnig of study what GNU bison and some other software are.
+Also my first cource work from my mentor is to write SQL parser in C++ for his developers team, but I am at the very beginnig of study what GNU bison and some other software are.

 **What development platforms, tools and methods do you prefer to use?**